abdalrahimnaser/homeassistant_keybridge/README.md

 This guide will help you set up your KeyBridge (or your esp32 devkit setup as per `/hardware/devkit_setup`) to convert keyboard and macropad commands into Home Assistant MQTT messages for triggering automations.
 Note: make sure that your version of esp32 supports USB Host (ESP32S3 tested working).

+### ⭐ Show Your Support!

+If you find this project useful, please consider giving it a star!
+It helps increase the project's visibility and is a great way to show your appreciation.
+Thank you for your support! 🙏

 ## Prerequisites

 Before getting started, ensure your Home Assistant MQTT configuration is properly set up.
 For detailed instructions, refer to this tutorial: https://www.youtube.com/watch?v=ImBv2mtaRR0&pp=ygUTaG9tZSBhc3Npc3RhbnQgbXF0dA%3D%3D